-We are working in partnership with Birmingham Women's and Children’s and Birmingham and Solihull Mental Health NHS foundation trusts, along with Birmingham City University, which is our higher education provider for the foundation degree programme.
+We are working in partnership with Birmingham Women's and Children’s, Birmingham and Solihull Mental Health NHS foundation trusts, along with Birmingham City University and University College Birmingham, who are our higher education providers for the foundation degree programme.

 Trainees are spread across many areas and specialties, including Critical Care, Outpatients, Emergency Department, Clinical Haematology and Paediatrics, meaning they are seen in all areas over the hospital, solidifying their roles.

 The aim of the programme is to ensure that TNAs can successfully support registered nurses in caring for patients.
 As trainees, you will contribute to the clinical workforce for 60% of your time.
 You will have day release once a week into university and a day on placement which may be external to your ward and/or the Trust.